lizmat/raku-all-modules/kuerbis/Term-Choose-p6/README.md

 White-spaces in elements are replaced with simple spaces: `$_ =~ s:g/\s/ /`.
 Invalid characers (Unicode character proterty `Other`) are removed: `$_=~ s:g/\p{C}//`.

-The elements are stringified with `gist`.
 If the length (print columns) of an element is greater than the width of the screen the element is cut and three dots are attached.

 OPTIONS
 =======